 I call this my "special ingredient".
 When we are feeling connected to ourselves, others around us and our environment, we feel good, empowered and capable.
 So much of what we cope with today is a byproduct of the stresses, pressures and disconnection they experience in their everyday lives.
 In children and teens, we sometimes hear about these challenges as dis-regulation, lacking attention and focus, and defiance.
 In adults, we see this as inattention, low frustration tolerance and other various daily challenges in communication and relations with others.
 No matter what the needs and goals of our work together, the infusion of yoga and mindfulness techniques and practices into the therapeutic experience provides a platform for even more growth and greater positive change.

 What is movement therapy?

 What sets yoga therapy apart from other systematic modalities is that it utilizes the use of movement as a means to integrate ourselves and find stillness.
 Within an integrated framework, principles and techniques of yoga are introduced to the therapeutic plan that may involve other therapeutic approaches to meeting goals.
-The beauty of yoga therapy is that it is flexible and strengths-based, fitting people with varying special needs and nurturing an environment that celebrates uniqueness and difference.
+The beauty of movement therapy is that it is flexible and strengths-based, fitting people with varying special needs and nurturing an environment that celebrates uniqueness and difference.

 What are the benefits?

 Dating back thousands of years, yoga is an ancient practice of achieving mind - body balance and health.
 A growing body of research supports yoga as a means for decreasing anxiety, stress and depression, while increasing positive coping, self-guided states of relaxation and improved concentration and attention.
 The combination of breath and movement while participating in various postures improves balance and strength.
 But, it is far more than just a workout for the body.
 While inviting children and adults to experience different positions, they are also: